awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/6-r53arc-readiness/6.2-readiness-check-dynamo-db/_index.en.md

 {{< img step-3e.png >}}

 The readiness rules are applied based on the resource types selected.
 Take a look at them to see what readiness rules will be in effect.
-A key part of any readiness check is that data in primary and secondary locations is synced, and also the configuration match.
+A key part of any readiness check is that data in primary and secondary locations are synced, and also that the configurations match.
 The pre-configured DynamoDB readiness rules inspect tables in the resource set and ensures that the configurations match across the readiness set.

 You can read more about readiness rules, and their descriptions in the [documentation here](https://docs.aws.amazon.com/r53recovery/latest/dg/recovery-readiness.rules-resources.html).